 Flanges With 45° Cuts

-45° cuts on flanges should begin where the die supports the cut because any part of the diagonally cut flange lying within the “V” of the die will flair while forming.
+45° cuts on flanges should begin where the die supports the cut because any part of the diagonally cut flange lying within the “V” of the die will flare while forming.
 The panel bending mechanics of wiping the bends allows for a cut much closer to the bend.

 In some formed sections like a channel, the desired web dimension is much smaller than the height of the legs.
 With gooseneck press brake tooling, many tall and narrow sections are possible.
-These types of bends can also be accomplished at a panel bender, but the relation between the web and final leg must be determined.
+These types of bends can also be accomplished at a panel bender, but the relationship between the web and the final leg must be determined.

 When punching or forming, tonnage limitations exist.
 On long bends with thick materials, the necessary tonnage to complete the bend must be considered.
 “V” die width, depending on availability, also influences tonnage.
 In CNC punching applications, the required stripping force for a hole/cutout in heavy and/or harder material may exceed the stripping capabilities of a particular CNC punching station.
-Tooling will have to be available in a larger sized station whose tooling assemblies have more stripping pressure.
+Tooling will have to be available in a larger-sized station whose tooling assemblies have more stripping pressure.